 As it currently stands, there are four types of concentrated solar technologies that exist.
 These are the parabolic trough, dish, concentrating linear Fresnel reflector, and solar power tower.

 The first system was deployed in 1984 and by the end of that year, the number of systems had reached 14.
 By 2019, installations globally had reached a total of 6,451.
 Modern installations use thousands of mirrors, concentrating the sun's energy into a small area that gets very hot.
-The heat then drives a steam turbine generating electricity.
+The heat then drives a steam turbine to generate electricity.

 This form of solar energy best suits those countries that see extremely high levels of sunshine.
 Therefore, it is no surprise that Spain has the largest capacity of 2,300MW while the US and South Africa follow close behind with 1,738MW and 400MW.